-- The Headmaster, Head of Sixth Form or Head of the Senior School are the only people who can authorise an absence. - Parents and guardians do not have the legal authority to authorise absences, and unauthorised absences are recorded and form part of the summative report and assessment of a student when they leave the school. - A letter or phone call from a parent or guardian does not automatically make an absence authorised. - Absences will not be authorised retrospectively.

-a.
-The types of absences that may be authorised include if:
+- The Headmaster, Head of Sixth Form or Head of the Senior School are the only people who can authorise an absence. - Parents and guardians do not have the legal authority to authorise absences, and unauthorised absences are recorded and form part of the summative report and assessment of a student when they leave the school. - A letter or phone call from a parent or guardian does not automatically make an absence authorised. - Absences will not be authorised retrospectively. - a.
+The types of absences that may be authorised include : - A leave of absence requested by the parents in advance and authorised by the school in advance. - A student is attending an interview for entry into another school - Study leave for public examinations.
+This does not include any internal examinations such as mocks as study leave should not be granted in this case

-- A student has been granted a leave of absence by the school in advance. - A student is unable to attend due to sickness or physical impairment.
+- A student who is unable to attend due to sickness or physical impairment. - Exceptional circumstances

-The Heads of Senior School and Sixth Form will authorise other absences only under certain exceptional circumstances.
+The Heads of Senior School and Sixth Form will authorise other absences under certain exceptional circumstances.
 Such circumstances may include interviews and meetings with external agencies (e.g. CAMHS), events where students are involved in any supervised sporting events or trials, theatre performances and participation in acts of religious worship.
 Parents/carers must contact the Head of the Sixth Form or Head of the Senior School in advance to request authorisation.